chisus089/aws-datafaker/README.md

 A folder with a new SAM application should

+Check more details on how to start with SAM applications [here](SAM-README.md)

 #### 2. Write json data to S3 using faker and AWS SAM Function

 [Faker](https://pypi.org/project/Faker/) is a Python package that generates fake data.